 - Q: Our company writes ex-wind policies that can be endorsed with coverage for scheduled personal property and the endorsement to exclude wind coverage does not apply to the scheduled personal property endorsement.
-Is the endorsement for scheduled personal property covered? - A: No. Beginning with Contract Year 2019, new exclusion (27) in Article VI of the Reimbursement Contract excludes policies separately providing personal property coverage when it is not a homeowner's, mobile homeowner's, condominium unit owner's, tenant's policy, or other policy covering a residential structure.
-Since the scheduled personal property endorsement is attached to an ex-wind policy and ex-wind policies are excluded from FHCF coverage, the endorsement is very similar to a policy separately covering personal property and is excluded from coverage.
+Is the endorsement for scheduled personal property covered? - A: No. Exclusion (27) in Article VI of the Reimbursement Contract excludes policies separately providing personal property coverage when it is not a homeowner's, mobile homeowner's, condominium unit owner's, tenant's policy, or other policy covering a residential structure.
+Since the scheduled personal property endorsement is attached to an ex-wind policy and exwind policies are excluded from FHCF coverage, the endorsement is very similar to a policy separately covering personal property and is excluded from coverage.